soojison/MobileSWDev/ShoppingList/README.md

     * description
     * estimated price
     * bought status
+* Adding new item scrolls you to the position where it was added
 * ViewHolder displays icons based on the category
 * Displays item description and edit item button when clicked on list item
 * Add new items in a new activity